Peabody housing wins RIBA award

 "Darbishire Place is a super high-quality block that is beautifully crafted."
 He added: "That’s Peabody, notionally among the most economic.
 And it's beautifully done."

 Hoping to find a home?
 You’ve come to the right place.
-Here’s where you can find Peabody homes to rent, homes for sale, homes to swap and more.
+Here’s where you can find information on Peabody homes to rent, homes for sale, homes to swap and more.
 If you need help, please go to your options explained.

 We’re building new homes right across London: take a look at the exciting new developments we’re building now.